genelet/molecule/README.md

 # molecule

 _molecule_ runs RESTful actions on related database tables and selective data fields in RDB like gRPC/GraphQL.
-The relationships between tables, which are usually described in JSON, include SQL constrains like foreign-key, and flexible logic operations like data filters and action triggers etc. In _molecule_, a table and its associated actions build up an _atom_.
+The relationships between tables, which are usually described in JSON, include SQL constrains like foreign-key, flexible logic operations like data filters and action triggers etc.

+In _molecule_, a table and its associated actions build up an _atom_.
 Atoms and relationships between atoms build up a _molecule_.

 While traditional REST acts on individual table, _molecule_ acts on a whole database across all tables in the database.